Coverage of Conditions and Treatments (Coverage Decisions)

 - The evaluation done by the brain injury program demonstrates the worker is capable of new learning, and

-- The evaluation report by the program identifies specific goals to help the worker improve function or accommodate for lost function.
+- The evaluation report by the program identifies specific goals to help the worker improve function or compensate for lost function

 Contact Us